jdi-templates/jdn-template-selenium/README.md

 4. Parameters that can be changed:

-- File src/test/resources/config.properties There are settings to define base url of your site under tests, browser to define chrome/safari/ie/firefox/edge which driver to use
+- File config/AppConfig.java contains settings to define base url of your site under test, browser to define chrome/safari/ie/firefox/edge which driver to use

 5. TestNg Retry and before after listeners: You can also modify rules of retry tests (now it is 1 retry for each test)